paulomatos777/Depression-Dataset/README.md

-The original Dataset wad published by Frankcc in the following link: https://www.kaggle.com/datasets/francispython/b-depression
+The original Dataset was published by Frankcc in the following link: https://www.kaggle.com/datasets/francispython/b-depression

 The dataset is involved into the analysis of depression.
 The data was consists as a study about the life conditions of people who live in rurales zones.
 Because all the columns were not explicated in this challenge so We can´t understand them.
 We proceded to delete them or ignoring.
 Fhe final features or columns were the following: